jwds1978/jwds1978.github.io/_posts/2017-05-10-the-modern-combat-veteran.md

   While in Iraq, there are no friendly countries nor areas in which to spend leave time, in order to relieve stress while residing on constant alert.&nbsp;
-  Most, even non-combat soldiers, see combat and/or threats on a daily basis.&nbsp; Now, combine this with the most intensive warfare possible &#8212; guerrilla warfare &#8212; in an urban environment.&nbsp; We get troops that are over-extended and/or over-exposed to life-threatening situations within unprecedented levels of combat.&nbsp; Troops in Iraq have no respite from danger, further entrenching the effects of PTSD through the hyper levels of neurotransmitters.
+  Most, even non-combat soldiers, see combat and/or threats on a daily basis.&nbsp; Now, combine this with the most intensive warfare possible &#8212; guerrilla warfare &#8212; in an urban environment.&nbsp; We get troops that are over-extended and/or over-exposed to life-threatening situations within unprecedented levels of combat.&nbsp; Troops in Iraq have no respite from danger, further entrenching the effects of <abbr
+    title="Post-Traumatic Stress Disorder">PTSD</abbr> through the hyper levels of neurotransmitters.
 </p>
 <p>
   Dissociated attachments reenact combat trauma somatically, and between interstates within the RCV, resulting in a &wuot;civil war&quot; amongst oneself.&nbsp;
-  A seemingly supra-intelligent guidance of the unconscious, this device of PTSD that engages in the survival defensive mechanisms that have sustained the combat veteran's life on a persistent basis.&nbsp; Thus, becoming the protector&hellip;
+  A seemingly supra-intelligent guidance of the unconscious, this device of <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> that engages in the survival defensive mechanisms that have sustained the combat veteran's life on a persistent basis.&nbsp; Thus, becoming the protector&hellip;
   <blockquote cite="{{ site.url }}{{ page.url }}#cite-the-dissociative-mind">
     A conceptualization of hostile self-states in &quot;personified narcissistic and sociopathic defenses&quot; that defend against dependency, vulnerability, and guilt&hellip; and&hellip; applies just as well to pathological narcissism.